logo for strength-and-power-for-volleyball.com

 To avoid free radical damage, be sure you're following a balanced fitness program that emphasizes regular exercise and eat 5 servings of fruit or vegetables every day.
 This will ensure that you are developing your inherent antioxidant systems and that your diet is providing the necessary components.

 • Avoid overtraining.
-You need to follow a well designed volleyball strength and conditioning program for faster workout recovery and for preventing overtraining.
+You need to follow a well designed volleyball strength and conditioning program for faster volleyball recovery and for preventing overtraining.
 Training too often will limit your volleyball strength gains and undermine your recovery efforts.